pietersartain/dokuwiki-plugin-canviz/README.md

 I never had a real need, so I never finished it.
 I'm releasing it now as a tech demo.
 Obvious improvements/todos include:

-* Configuration settings for the graphviz binaries
+* Configuration settings for the graphviz binaries location.
+* onload library calls rather than click to display.
+* CSS to correctly place the graphics and properly embed them inline with the text.

 ## Prerequisites